Lewisville ISD is considering a more “customer friendly” way of handling intra-district transfers.

 Board president Katherine Sells said she is happy to see the policy flexibility and sees how this can benefit students who may not be striving at a particular campus.

 “Some of the restrictions that are placed on these kids, I think sometimes their surroundings is what makes them not successful,” Sells said.
 “So I want to make sure we’re not losing a child to a love of education because our restrictions are such that we’re not allowing them the opportunity to succeed.
-Maybe not where we choose for them to be but where they’re excited to be.”
+Maybe not where we choose for them to be but where they’re excited about being.”

 The board will vote on the policy changes in a future meeting.